julienblin/uno-serverless/README.md

 ```
 - Provides additional facilities for validating input using JSON schema (using [ajv](https://github.com/epoberezkin/ajv)) & returning CORS headers
 - Provides a framework for exposing a health check endpoint
+- Support for isolating dependency errors.
+- Support for managing service configuration
+- Support for Lambda warmup

 # Getting started

 ## Prerequisites
 - An API Gateway / Lambda solution using Node 8.
-We recommend using [serverless](https://serverless.com/).
+We recommend using [serverless](https://serverless.com/) or [AWS SAM](https://github.com/awslabs/serverless-application-model).

 ## Installation